milchinskiy/ward/docs/api_user_guide.md

 ### 5.3 `io.read_lines() -> function`

 Returns an iterator-like function.
-Each call reads one line from stdin and returns `string|nil` (nil on EOF).
+Each call reads one line from stdin and returns `bytes string|nil` (nil on EOF).

 ```lua
 local next_line = io.read_lines()